connorl42/AlienGameRepo/checkins.md

 ### The challenges I faced this week were:

-Mostly time contraints.
-This week will also be diffucult since I have two exams Friday and my biology thesis due Friday, I plan to accomplish a lot over Thanksgiving break.
+Mostly time constraints.
+This week will also be difficult since I have two exams Friday and my biology thesis due Friday, I plan to accomplish a lot over Thanksgiving break.

 ---